entropic-dev/boltzmann/docs/content/concepts/01-handlers.md

 +++
-title = "Request Handlers and Routing" weight = 1
+title = "Request Handlers and Routing" slug = "handlers" weight = 1
 +++

 ## Introduction

-Handlers are the fundamental building block of Boltzmann applications.
+Request handlers are a fundamental building block of Boltzmann applications.
 They are functions which you provide to Boltzmann to **handle** HTTP requests.
-Information you annotate onto your handler functions tells Boltzmann which requests should be routed to which handlers.
+Boltzmann examines your annotations to determine how to route requests and what additional behaviors should be applied to your function.

 <!-- more -->